adamchilcott/HomeNetwork/README.md

 ### Diagrams

-- Rough layout of what is happening mapped with [app.diagrams.net](https://app.diagrams.net)
+- Rough layout of what is happening mapped out with [app.diagrams.net](https://app.diagrams.net)

 ### Files